espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ## Introduction

-Are you a maker or an embedded systems enthusiast looking to create applications that work seamlessly across different ESP32 development boards?
+Are you a maker or an embedded systems enthusiast looking to create applications that work across different development boards with Espressif SoCs like ESP32 or ESP32-S3?
 Whether you’re using the [ESP-WROVER-KIT](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/hw-reference/esp32/get-started-wrover-kit.html), [M5Stack-CoreS3](https://docs.m5stack.com/en/core/CoreS3), [ESP32-S3-BOX-3](https://github.com/espressif/esp-box/blob/master/docs/hardware_overview/esp32_s3_box_3/hardware_overview_for_box_3.md), or other compatible boards, the ESP Board Support Package (ESP-BSP) makes your life easier.
 In this article, we’ll walk you through how to get started with ESP-BSP, enabling you to focus on your project’s functionality without worrying about hardware differences.

 ## What is ESP-BSP?